hntrl/eventkit/docs/examples/http-streaming.md

 HTTP has entrenched itself as the defacto standard for how we send data over the internet.
 Particularly with modern web applications and JavaScript, the transactional nature of an HTTP request/response is a powerful way to reason about how data moves between client and server.
 However, it's become common-place to treat the request/response objects as a single, atomic blob of data, even though HTTP was designed to be a protocol for streaming data.
 This departure from the original design has led to a lot of hacks and abstractions to try to emulate streaming behavior even when JavaScript already has the primitives needed to support it.
 We largely think this is because that the API's to support this, up until recently, have been hard to reason about and not very ergonomic.

 Observables are, at heart, a way to represent a collection of values over time, which makes it a natural fit for representing streams of HTTP data.
-We can use observables to consume/produce HTTP data streams in a way that's easy and takes advantage of all the transformation, composability, lifecycle, and side effect management bonuses that observables provide.
+We can use observables to consume/produce HTTP data streams in a way that's easy to understand and takes advantage of all the transformation, composability, lifecycle, and side effect management bonuses that observables provide.

 ::: tip INFO
 The examples dotted throughout this guide demonstrate how you can use eventkit primitives to send data streams to an HTTP client.
 Eventkit doesn't have any opinion on how the actual HTTP server is implemented, so long as the server knows how to handle standard objects like [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) or [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response).
 The examples below are using express/hono-like syntax, but some parts are intentionally left missing for the sake of brevity.